b-pardi/pyQCM/README.md

 ### CHANGE LOG

+6/7
+- refactor, made plot_customs a global variable since it is called in so many different functions
+- refactor, all plots are named figure/axis objects, instead of using plt.figure(#) selecting the figure to modify before modifications are made.
+This is much more explicit and easy to follow rather than keeping track of which number belongs to which figure
+    - adjust setup_plot functions accordingly
+- sauerbrey report to 1 decimal

 6/6
 - fixed bug where if int plot in col 4 was checked, checking and unchecking other items in that column would open the model window